ast-grep/ast-grep.github.io/website/blog/tree-sitter-end-to-end.md

 The pathological parse created and replaced large temporary child buffers.
-Because the arena was bump-only, superseded capacities remained physical until the next parse epoch even when the logical array had moved on.
+Because the arena was bump-only, superseded capacities remained physical until the arena reset for the next parse, even when the logical array had moved on.

-The retained fix reused those temporary buffers.
-A **free list** is a collection of blocks that are no longer in use but can satisfy a later allocation.
-Here, 64 lists cover the small child-array capacities the parser commonly requests.
+The retained fix reused those temporary buffers through free lists—the same idea that had just failed for node records, now pointed at the right allocation class.
+There are 64 lists, one per exact capacity, enough to span the small child-array sizes the parser commonly requests.
 When an array grows and leaves its old buffer behind, that block enters the list for its exact capacity.
 The next array requesting the same capacity takes the block instead of advancing the arena's bump cursor.